Authentic Hummus with vegetables and pita chips.

 Creamy hummus from the side.

-• Chickpeas: You can use both dry or canned chickpeas.
+• Chickpeas (Garbanzo Beans): You can use both dry or canned chickpeas.
 Dry chickpeas will require pre-soaking and cooking.
 I also recommend cooking the canned beans to remove the metallic taste.

 • Lemon juice: Freshly squeezed lemon juice.

-• Olive Oil: Use a good quality of olive oil.
+• Olive Oil: Use good quality olive oil.
 In traditional authentic hummus, olive oil is used as a topical garnish and added right before serving.

 • Seasoning: Season with salt and pepper to taste.
 Paprika, Aleppo pepper, or red chili pepper for garnishing.